MateusTeixeira2394/aws-architecture-associate/services/dynamodb-elasticache.md

 ![DynamoDB Streams](../imgs/dynamodb-streams.jpg)

-## 1.2.
-Elasticache
+# 2. Elasticache

-Amazon ElastiCache is a fully managed in-memory data store and caching service provided by Amazon Web Services (AWS).
+Amazon ElastiCache is a **fully managed in-memory data store and caching service** provided by Amazon Web Services (AWS).
 It is designed to improve the performance of your web applications by enabling faster data retrieval from in-memory databases, which can significantly reduce the load on your primary database.

-## 1.3.
-Difference
+# 3. DynamoDB vs Elasticache

 | **Feature**           | **Amazon DynamoDB**                                            | **Amazon ElastiCache**                                                  |
 | --------------------- | -------------------------------------------------------------- | ----------------------------------------------------------------------- |